Daniel

 - Revelation and mystery — God alone reveals the deep and hidden things, giving wisdom to those who seek Him

-- The Son of Man — The heavenly figure of 7:13–14 who receives an everlasting dominion becomes one of the most important messianic titles in the New Testament
+- The Son of Man — The heavenly figure of 7:13–14, who receives an everlasting dominion, becomes one of Jesus' primary self-designations in the New Testament

 Chapters

-- 2Nebuchadnezzar has a troubling dream of a great statue made of four metals, which Daniel alone is able to reveal and interpret as a succession of earthly kingdoms that will be shattered by God's eternal kingdom.
+- 2Nebuchadnezzar has a troubling dream of a statue made of four metals, which Daniel alone is able to reveal and interpret as a succession of earthly kingdoms that will be broken by God's kingdom.

-- 3Shadrach, Meshach, and Abednego refuse to bow to Nebuchadnezzar's golden image and are thrown into a fiery furnace, where they are miraculously preserved by a fourth figure and emerge unharmed.
+- 3Shadrach, Meshach, and Abednego refuse to bow to Nebuchadnezzar's golden image and are thrown into a fiery furnace, where a fourth figure preserves them and they emerge unharmed.

-- 4Nebuchadnezzar dreams of an enormous tree that is cut down, and Daniel interprets it as a warning that the king will be driven mad until he acknowledges that the Most High rules over the kingdoms of men.
+- 4Nebuchadnezzar dreams of a great tree that is cut down, and Daniel interprets it as a warning that the king will be driven mad until he acknowledges that the Most High rules over the kingdoms of men.

-- 6Jealous officials trick King Darius into issuing a decree that leads to Daniel being thrown into a den of lions for praying to God, but God shuts the lions' mouths and Daniel is delivered unharmed.
+- 6Jealous officials trick King Darius into issuing a decree that leads to Daniel being thrown into a den of lions for praying to God, but God shuts the lions' mouths and Daniel is delivered.

 - 8Daniel receives a vision of a ram and a goat, which the angel Gabriel interprets as representing the Medo-Persian and Greek empires and a coming king of fierce countenance.

-- 10Daniel receives a vision of a glorious heavenly messenger who describes a spiritual battle behind the scenes of earthly history and prepares Daniel for the revelation to come.
+- 10Daniel receives a vision of a heavenly messenger who describes a spiritual battle behind the events of history and prepares Daniel for the revelation to come.

 - 11The heavenly messenger gives Daniel a detailed prophecy of future conflicts between the kings of the north and the kings of the south, culminating in the rise of a contemptible ruler who desecrates the temple.